 The Red Wings rebounded from the loss of Konstantinov and Vernon while going without holdout Fedorov for much of the season.
 When the playoffs came around, the Red Wings were ready.
 Again they made it to the finals, this time sweeping the Washington Capitals.
 The Wings won their sixteenth game of the post season on the sixteenth of June, twice matching the number sixteen worn on the jersey of fallen teammate Konstantinov, who was wheeled onto the ice for the celebration in Washington.

-The Red Wings ignored calls to rebuild after three-straight early round playoff collapses, instead opting to reload by acquiring future Hall-of-Famers Dominik Hasek, Luc Robitaille and Brett Hull.
-The revamped Red Wings dominated the 2001-2002 season and fought back from early playoff scares before eliminating the Colorado Avalanche in a seven game Western Conference Final series that included shutouts by Hasek in Games Six and Seven, when Detroit was facing elimination.
+The Red Wings ignored calls to rebuild after three-straight early round playoff collapses from 1999 to 2001, instead opting to reload by acquiring future Hall-of-Famers Dominik Hasek, Luc Robitaille and Brett Hull before the start of the 2001 - 2002 season.
+The revamped Red Wings dominated the regular season and fought back from early playoff scares before eliminating the Colorado Avalanche in a seven game Western Conference Final series that included shutouts by Hasek in Games Six and Seven, when Detroit was facing elimination.
 The Wings faced the Carolina Hurricanes in the Stanley Cup Finals and after the Hurricanes surprised the hockey world with an overtime win in Game One, Detroit won four-straight games (including an epic Game Three ended in triple-overtime by Igor Larionov) to claim their third Stanley Cup in six years.